Programming-Notes-all-languages/Computer-Logic-and-Design/Introduction/README.md

     <a>Level 0: Digital Logic Level</a>
     <ul>
       <li>
         <a>This level consists of the digital circuits inside of the computer, also known as the computer's chips.
-These chips consists of gates and wires</a>
+These chips consist of gates and wires</a>
       </li>
       <li>
         <a>The chips implement mathematical logic</a>